sullivg2/sullivg2.github.io/about-geoff.md

 entrepreneurial endeavors.
 My diverse experience has given me a unique perspective on the enterprise and service provider technology ecosystem where now, community, “openness” and APIs are such critical components.
-I'm interested in how technology impacts business and my speciality is marketing highly technical, disruptive products and services.
+I'm interested in how technology impacts business and my speciality is building and marketing highly technical, disruptive products and services.

 I'm an advocate of open source technology, having dedicated many years to